iyer-nikhil/iyer-nikhil.github.io/about me.md

 big data and modern analysis.
 It was fascinating to learn how effective python could be as a tool and how well maintained many of the packages were.
 Also, learning was intuitive, and brought about many 'Aha!' moments as I created projects designed to implement every aspect of what I learned.

+Now, looking to further my expertise and turn practice into production, I'm currently looking for data science and data engineering opportunities.
+I hope by the start of 2018, I will have more projects, posts, and knowledge to bring to the data science community!